 It really is that simple.

 By the end of the process, I’d learned a lot.
-Not just about the technical aspects of producing but also about what it takes to become better at your craft.
-And in writing this, I hope to inspire you and help you on your journey.
+Not just about the technical aspects of music production but also about what it takes to become better at your craft, and a successful music producer.
+In writing this, I hope to inspire you, and help you on your journey with new tricks to get those creative juices flowing when you feel discouraged.

 Practice Makes Perfect

-If you think about it, learning how to produce music in a DAW is the same as learning a ‘traditional’ instrument.
-There are layers and layers of skills and techniques to learn, and the more you do it, the better you’ll become.
+If you think about it, music producers learning how to use a DAW is the same concept as as musicians learning a ‘traditional’ instrument.
+There are layers and layers of skills, knowledge, and new techniques to learn, and the more you do it, the better you’ll become.

 If you want to learn to play the piano, you don’t start with a Rachmaninoff piano concerto and spend your whole life learning it.
-No, you begin with, say, ‘Twinkle Twinkle’ and build up your skills and techniques one step at a time, and the same applies to producing.
+No, you begin with, say, ‘Twinkle Twinkle’ and build up your skills and techniques one step at a time, and the same applies to a new producer learning production and mixing skills in their favorite DAW .

 Despite my decision to plow ahead and practice producing music during the challenge, there was still the niggle about the resulting output being less than stellar.